HarryXiong24/Xbear-micro-frontends/README.md

-# rollup-ts-starter
+# rollup-ts-kit-starter

 ## Description

-A template for quickly developing projects with Typescript and Rollup.
+A template for quickly developing kits with Typescript and Rollup.

 ## Usage